fvnkhead/RingSpawns/README.md

 Since spawns depend on your teammates, you spawn close to your friends, and same for the enemies.
 This means 2v2 or 3v3 on a big map like Angel City can still be entertaining, where both teams fight in a smaller area of the map.
-The minimap "spawn zone" indicator also adjusts to the average team location at every death and respawn, which means it's easier to find your enemies.
+The minimap "spawn zone" indicator also adjusts to the median team location at every death and respawn, which means it's easier to find your enemies.

 Caveats